fachat/XD2031/fwtests/dir/README.txt

 dirXXXrel
 	create N number of relative files; note they only test on 1001, as 4040 has a block allocation bug that mixes all up.
-1001 "only" has the error that a rel file has 0 blocks instead of 3, but we can expect that.
+	Note: 1001 "only" has the error that a rel file has 0 blocks instead of 3, but we expect that.
 	Note: dir10rel (unexpectedly?) changes the track from 37 to 40 even though there is still space in the track.
 	Note: dir46rel breaks when the side sector is not allocated with ALLOC_SIDE_SECTOR